michaelchadwick/raffler/README.md

 ]
 ```

 Override this data with your own names and affiliations in order to successfully raffle off your items.
+You may change the values in the test data set, or add your own user data file, which can be done using the `dateFilePath` value in "User Options" below.

 Optionally, you can add additional user items on the fly (this functionality is hidden by default, however) by using the settings menu (gear icon).
 The settings menu will also allow you to stop and start a raffler in-process, re-initialize all data, as well as toggle special effects.

 ### User Options